 Both the Menai bridge by Telford and the Britannia Bridge are next to each other crossing the Menai straits, Telford's bridge carrying carriage loads, and the Britannia Bridge carrying railroad loads.

 Topic_109

-the consequences of industrialised iron is that it's lighter than structures of stone, which now we have the portent for major failure.
+These are iron structures.
+And the consequences of industrialised iron is that it's lighter than structures of stone, which now we have the portent for major failure.